 Onboarding numbers are calculated based on the following criteria: (% average Bonus performance since Epoch 207 on testnet x 50%) + (% average Bonus performance in the last 13 epochs on testnet x 50%).

 The % average Bonus performance since Epoch 207 metric and the % average Bonus performance in the last 13 epochs metric are both calculated as (# of epochs where validator has earned Bonus stake/ # of epochs in the metric’s timeframe).

 How can I calculate my vote credits? #

 To see your total vote credits (used in the numerator of the vote credits score calculation) and the max vote credits for each epoch (used in the denominator of the vote credits score calculation), you can refer to the expanded table in your validator page.
-You can find your validator page by searching by your Testnet identity key on https://solana.foundation/validators-search.
+You can find your validator page by searching by your testnet identity key on https://solana.org/validators-search.